Frantisek Vlacil (Czech, 1924) directed shorts like

 is another historical epic set in the Middle Ages.

-The film has two protagonists, who represent two different views of life, a secular one and a spiritual one, reality vs fantasy.
+has two protagonists, who represent two different views of life, a secular one and a spiritual one, reality vs fantasy.

 One has no doubt, no crisis of conscience.
 The other one lives constantly